ietf-ccamp-wg/ietf-ccamp-otn-path-computation/draft-gbb-ccamp-otn-path-computation-yang.md

 --- abstract

-This document describes a YANG data model for a Remote Procedure Calls (RPC) to request Path Computation in Optical Transport Networks (OTN).
+This document describes a YANG data model for a Remote Procedure Calls (RPC) to request Path Computation in an Optical Transport Network (OTN).

 The YANG data models defined in this document conforms to the Network Management Datastore Architecture